Bob Baldwin (musician): Career

-In September 1981, Baldwin secured a radio internship at Inner City Broadcasting (WLIB/WBLS) in New York City, then owned by Tuskegee Airman Percy Sutton, where he studied news reporting under the tutelage of then–news director Pat Prescott, the late Carl Ferguson, news director David Lampel, Larry Hardesty, and Mark Reilly.

-In 1981–1983, he worked briefly at WINS, then owned by Westinghouse Broadcasting, where he pulled news wire for the staff writers.

-In 1984, he was a field news reporter in Westchester County for WVIP Radio, then located in Mount Kisco, New York (now located in New Rochelle, New York).
-He covered the Jesse Jackson presidential campaign that same year when Jackson campaigned at Shiloh Baptist Church in New Rochelle.
+In September 1981, Baldwin secured a radio internship at Inner City Broadcasting (WLIB/WBLS) in New York City, then owned by Tuskegee Airman Percy Sutton.
+In 1981–1983, he worked briefly at WINS, where he pulled news wire for the staff writers.
+In 1984, he was a field news reporter in Westchester County for WVIP Radio, then located in Mount Kisco, New York.